couchbaselabs/try-cb-lcb/README.md

 ### Important Reminders

 - Verify that the `db` is installed as described in the [Bring your own database](#bring-your-own-database) section above and is up and running without errors.
-- Verify that the `frontend` is setup, installed, and running  as described in the [try-cb-frontend-v2](https://github.com/couchbaselabs/try-cb-frontend-v2) repository instructions.
+- Verify that the `frontend` is set up, installed, and running  as described in the [try-cb-frontend-v2](https://github.com/couchbaselabs/try-cb-frontend-v2) repository instructions.

 -----